 Q: What are your next steps?

 A: I am still not sure what long-term will look like and it is something I am still walking toward.
 This summer I am going to Jordan with my church.
-I am apart of a disciple-making team in my hometown.
-We want to prepare now what long-term work would look like.
-We asked ourselves, what if we lived in a community now and uproot it and then placed it overseas.
+I am part of a disciple-making team in my hometown.
+We want to prepare now for what long-term work would look like.
+We asked ourselves, “what if we lived in a community now and uproot it and then placed it overseas?”
 Our team will be in Jordan for 6 weeks and we will be partnering with a local church, working with refugees and with a team of local believers in the area.

 Q: Would you recommend Cafe 1040’s program to others/friends?
 Why?

 A: Yes, and I have.
 You are supported on all sides and you are not in it alone.
 You really do get a taste of what sustainable life looks like overseas.
 This program is very thorough and really does equip you.
 The people and the heart behind all of it is so good.
 You can truly experience God’s fullness for your life.
 You feel the purpose is worship and delight of God - to love God and be loved by him.